d0nn-opsbyte/phase-01-project-server/code-challenge-week-1/README.md

    2.Open index.html in your web browser by double-clicking the file

    3.Upon opening index.html, you will be presented with the main application interface.
-Select the desired calculator tool and input the necessary values to receive your results.
+Select the desired calculator tool and input the necessary values to receive your results.,

 ## Contributing